devuri/shortcode-options/README.md

 # Supports

-Enable automatic updates with [GitHub Updater](https://github.com/afragen/github-updater)
+This plugin uses the [GitHub Updater](https://github.com/afragen/github-updater)  this will enable automatic updates.

 ## Built With